Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations: RL with non-ergodic dynamics

 \section{RL with non-ergodic dynamics}

-For the coin toss example, we can easily verify that the dynamics are non-ergodic.
+For the coin toss example, we have already seen empirically that the dynamics are non-ergodic.
 Optimizing the expected value then yields a ``policy'' in which the agent decides to play the game, leading to ruin in the long run almost surely.
 While standard RL algorithms aim to optimize the expected value, they need to approximate it from finitely many samples.
 Thus, in this section, we evaluate whether a standard RL algorithm indeed proposes a detrimental policy and discuss how we can transform the returns to prevent this.
 In the version presented in the previous section, the coin toss game offers the agent a binary decision: either play or not.
 Here, we make the game slightly more challenging by letting the agent decide how much of its current return (``wealth'') it invests at each time step.
 Thus, we have a continuous variable $F\in[0, 1]$ and the reward dynamics are

-We use the popular proximal policy optimization (PPO) algorithm~\cite{schulman2017proximal}, leveraging the implementation provided in~\cite{raffin2021stable} without changing any hyperparameters to learn a policy.
+We use the popular proximal policy optimization (PPO) algorithm~\citep{schulman2017proximal}, leveraging the implementation provided by \citet{raffin2021stable} without changing any hyperparameters to learn a policy.
+During training, PPO receives the reward $r(t_k)$ in every iteration.
 Having trained a policy for \num{1e5} episodes, we execute it \num{100} times for \num{1000} time steps and show the first ten trajectories in \figref{sfig:rl_coin_toss_non_ergodic}.
 We see that all ten agents end up with a return lower than the initial reward of 100.
 While this could still be caused by a bad choice of agents, it is confirmed by computing statistics over all 100 trajectories.
 When computing the median of the return after \num{1000} time steps, we obtain \num{2.5e-4}, \ie the average agent ends up with a return close to zero.
 The mean over all agent yields \num{115}.
 That is, a small subset of agents obtains a high return.
 This confirms the discussion from the previous section.
 Even if it only approximates the expected value, PPO does learn a policy that leads to ruin for most agents.